Iceland (supermarket)

+Iceland Foods Limited, trading under both the Iceland and The Food Warehouse names, is a British supermarket chain headquartered in Deeside, Wales.
+Iceland was started as a frozen food retailer in 1970, before growing greatly during the 1980s, by purchasing smaller rivals before acquiring larger rival Bejam in 1989.
+After initially specialising in frozen goods, Iceland now sells a range of grocery products, with frozen accounting for approximately one third of their volume.
+Specialising in own label and exclusive brands, Iceland sells these through both their Iceland-branded stores and the larger format Food Warehouse stores.

 History

 Iceland Foods began business in 1970, when Malcolm Walker opened the first store in Leg Street, Oswestry, Shropshire, England, with his business partner Peter Hinchcliffe.
 Together, they invested £60 for one month's rent at the store.
 They were still employees of Woolworths at the time, and their employment was terminated once their employer discovered their other roles.
 Iceland Foods initially specialised in loose frozen food.
 In 1977, they opened a store in Manchester selling own-labelled packaged food, and by 1978 the company had 28 stores.

 In 1983, the business grew by purchasing the 18 stores of Bristol-based St. Catherine's Freezer Centres, and in 1984 the business went public for the first time.
-The cash investment was used to purchase South East-based Orchard Frozen Foods in 1986, and the purchase of larger rival Bejam in 1988.
+The cash investment was used to purchase 12 stores of South East-based Orchard Frozen Foods (who had gone into administration), AJ & M Freezer Foods, Fulham Freezer Foods and Igloo.
+The business purchased larger rival Bejam in 1989 after a hostile takeover bid.
 In 1993, the firm took over the food halls of the Littlewoods department store and also acquired the French Au Gel chain.
 This last move proved unsuccessful and the stores were dropped within a year.

 Around 2000, the company attempted ties with British Home Stores.
 In May 2000, Iceland Foods merged with Booker plc, and Booker's Stuart Rose took the role of CEO of the merged company.
 He left for the Arcadia Group in November 2000 and was replaced by Bill Grimsey in January 2001.